0mar/telegram-alert/README.md

  - `alert` sends a default message.
  - `alert custom message` sends `custom message`.

 The first time you run alert, it asks for a token.
 You can find this token in your conversation with the BotFather.
-It looks like `123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11` and if you supply it to the script, it will be stored in the file `~/.telegram_token` for future use.
+It looks like `123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11` and if you supply it to the script, it will be stored in the file `~/.teledove.conf` for future use.

 Keep the token private, it acts like a password to your bot.

 After obtaining the token, it will fetch the chat ID of the conversation you started with the bot.
-Upon success, this ID will be stored in `~/.telegram_chat_id`.
+Upon success, this ID will also be stored in `~/.teledove.conf`.
 If you have not conversed with the bot, it will not be able to find this chat ID.

-If something weird happens, deleting/modifying these files manually might help.
+If something weird happens, deleting/modifying the configuration file might help.

 ## Caveat